-Since all the candidate tuples for a specific job achieve similar completion times, the provider has the flexibility regarding which resource tuple to allocate.
-Bazaar takes advantage of this flexibility by selecting the resource tuple most amenable to the provider's ability to accommodate subsequent tenants.
+A job-centric interface offers flexibility to the provider.
+Since all the candidate tuples for a job achieve similar completion times, the provider can select which resource tuple to allocate.
+Bazaar takes advantage of this flexibility by selecting the resource tuple most amenable to the provider's ability to accommodate subsequent tenants, thus maximizing the provider revenue.
 This comprises the two following sub-problems.